codaWallah/Republic/README.md

 A Style created on Vs code in the Direction of Anash.
 Original URL: [https://github.com/CodaWallah](https://github.com/CodaWallah).

-Functional animated REpublic wishes with script heavily modified from ZERONICA.
+Functional animated Republic wishes with script heavily modified from ZERONICA.